by Sherri L. Smith and Christine Norrie

 Her English skills are noticed by an officer.
 He takes her away from her Japanese family and assigns her to a team of women listening to and translating American radio broadcasts.
 Amy wonders, is she a traitor?
 Or could her work help end the war, by helping Japan understand America?

 Then rumors start coming in, of the US locking up Japanese Americans in prison camps.
 Amy can’t believe it… but finds out the rumors are true.
-Her parents have been imprisoned, and her little baby brother died in the camps.
-Amy stopped worrying about being a traitor.
-She did the work she was assigned.
+Her parents have been imprisoned, and her little baby brother has died in the camps.
+Amy stops worrying about being a traitor.
+She does the work she is assigned.

 This is the story of a girl trapped between nations.
 Yes, in World War II there was a clear divide between the wicked aggressors and the good Allied forces – we’re not trying to muddy the waters or make equivalences where they don’t exist.
 But in our broken world, even the “good guys” aren’t good always.
 That nuance might make this a hard one for some kids to read and contend with.
 What would they have done in Amy’s shoes?
 Did she betray her country?
 Did it betray her?

-In a world in which the choice too often is portrayed as being between Trump Derangement Syndrome, and Trump Worship Syndrome, understanding that no one is as depraved as they could be, or as good as they should be, is a lesson that many are in need of learning.
+In a world in which the choice too often is portrayed as being between a Trump Derangement Syndrome, or a Trump Worship Syndrome, understanding that no one is as depraved as they could be, or as good as they should be, is a lesson that many are in need of learning.
 This book could help.